nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Todoist

+> Summary
+* Todoist is a online task management application and to do list.

-> Pros <br>
+> Strength
-Todoist can access task everywhere (on mobile, web browser), can collaborate on shared task in real-time and has powerful recurring dates by creating repeating due dates. <br>
+* Access task everywhere (on mobile, web browser)
+* Collaborate on shared task in real-time
+* Powerful recurring dates by creating repeating due dates.

-Cons<br>
+> Weakness
-However, a few important features not available to free users.
-For instance, its search function is limited in the free plan and it does not have a backup option for free users.
+* A few important features not available to free user
+* Search function is limited in the free plan
+* Does not have a backup option for free users.
 Premium level is available at $29-per-year.

-#### Google calendar
+#### Google Calendar

+> Summary
+* Google Calendar is an 0nline calendar that keep track of life's important events all in one place.

-> Pros <br>
+> Strength
-Google calendar supports multiple calendars for a single user, can schedule meeting using keyword like “Suggested Time” or “Find a Time” and can share calendar with others.
+* Supports multiple calendars for a single user
+* Schedule meeting using keyword like Suggested Time or Find a Time
-Cons <br>
+* Share calendar with others.

+> Weakness
-However, user must sign up for the service, offline version is available for viewing only and it cannot categorize calendar events based on “event type”.
+* User must sign up for the service
+* Offline version is available for viewing only
+* Cannot categorize calendar events based on event type.